ahmadjamalkta/inet-showcases/general/diffserv/doc/index.rst

 In the ``VoIP_WithPolicing`` and ``VoIP_WithPolicingAndQueuing``
-configurations, INET's :ned:`TrafficConditioner` module is used in the router's PPP interface in order to achieve the required policing.
+configurations, INET's :ned:`TrafficConditioner` module is used in the router's PPP interface to achieve the required policing.

 .. figure:: TrafficConditioner.png
    :scale: 100%